 - Child of Eligible Alumni, Faculty, Staff Rate: $525

 - Rehearsal Fee: For $125, an additional one-hour rehearsal may be scheduled.

 - Additional Time: If the duration of your ceremony (including arrival, set-up and departure) will exceed the two-hour time block, you may schedule addition time at the rate of $100 per hour.

 - Cancellations: Cancellation of a confirmed event should be made in writing directly to the Chapel Event Coordinator (link to Cancellation Policy).
 UNM Alumni Relations reserves the right to cancel events at any time and in emergencies.

 - Reservation Application: In order to reserve the UNM Alumni Memorial Chapel, you must complete and submit the online Event Reservation Application and Usage Agreement.
-Please contact the Chapel Coordinator if you would like to submit your application in person at the Alumni Association offices, by fax 505-277-6844, by email, or by US Mail.
+Please contact Kathie Scott, Special Events Coordinator, by phone at 505-277-9093, Monday through Friday between 8:30 a.m. and 4:30 p.m.
+MT, or by email if you would like to submit your application in person at the Alumni Association offices, by fax, or by US Mail.

 - Payment: Payment by cash, check, or credit card (Master Card or Visa) must be included to confirm your reservation.